-The Wrongful Death Attorneys at SMA Law Group are compassionate people who can answer your questions about the legal options for collecting the maximum compensation you deserve.
+The Wrongful Death Attorneys at SMT Legal are compassionate people who can answer your questions about the legal options for collecting the maximum compensation you deserve.
 We want to make a positive difference in your life by helping you recover the costs of your loved one’s unjustified death.

 We work with families to deal with the insurance companies involved.
 These insurance companies also have attorneys working for them in order to pay you the minimum amount possible.
 We will aggressively fight the insurance companies and their attorneys in order to get you the full compensation you deserve.